Government Funded Training (WA Jobs & Skills)

 *Eligibility and funding criteria apply.

-Courses that are available at WAIFS under the jobs and skills initiative & indicative fees can be found on our 2020 Funded Course Info & Fees Sheet.
+Courses that are available at WAIFS under the jobs and skills initiative & indicative fees can be available on request.

 Tuition Fees and Resource Fees